 This team meeting activity is good for when you have a lot of people who don’t know each other very well.
 Give everyone a list of all the attendees and get them searching for something they have in common with each other.
 They can only use the same commonality once so they will have to have some deeper conversations than usual.

 For this game, you tell the attendees that they are stuck on a desert island and can only have five books/films/tracks.
 Discovering your differences and similarities in taste will be a good way to appreciate each other more.
-Icebreaker games for meetings are great when used properly so don’t hesitate to improve your team’s bonding.
+Icebreaker games for meetings are best when used properly so don’t hesitate to improve your team’s bonding.

 Just for fun (but still great team meeting activities for engagement)